 - What is the coach’s philosophy on winning vs. teaching?
 Winning vs. playing time?

 - Do you think the coach will be able to help you develop beyond where you are currently at?

 - What type of system does the coach run?
-If you are a post player that needs to anchor in to the post and the coach wants to run an uptempo transition style offense, there may be a problem for you.
+If you are a post player and the coach wants to run an uptempo transition style offense, there may be a problem for you.